Yavne: Economy

 Major companies based in Yavne include Ormat Industries, Aeronautics Defense Systems, Avisar and Orbotech.

 In 2019, Merck established an incubator in Yavne with a budget of about €20 million over three years that will invest in startups focusing on semiconductor and display crystal technologies.
 In 2022 Recipharm established a new facility in Yavne.
 MediWound manufactures NexoBrid in Yavne, a unique product for the treatment of severe burns.
 It allows saving affected tissue which would otherwise need to be removed, leading to less amputations of hands and feet.
 Many October 7, 2023 victims have benefitted from it, with the US also buying $20 million worth of NexoBrid for its strategic national stockpile.

 In 2012 a new green neighborhood "Neot Rabin" was inaugurated in the south of the city.

 Sports

 Maccabi Yavne is the city's major football club.
 During the 1980s the club played in the top division and in 1985 won the Toto Cup.
 Today they are in Liga Leumit.
-The basketball team, Elitzur Yavne, have also played in the Liga Leumit (basketball) since 2007.
+The basketball team, Elitzur Yavne, have also played in the Liga Leumit since 2007.

 Omri Casspi, the first Israeli to play in the National Basketball Association, grew up in the city and played for some of its teams.